monkey-developers/monkeynotes/README.md

 ## Todo

-- Upvote/Downvote
+- Upvote/Downvote.
-- User authentication
+- User authentication.
-- Note ownership
+- Note ownership.
+- Last updated notes first.

 ## Setup

+First setup your database config, you can pull an postgres image on dockerhub and run on the console:

+`docker run --name monkeynote-db -e POSTGRES_PASSWORD=postgres -d -p 5432:5432 postgres`

-To start your Phoenix server:
+Then start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`